mDuo13/xrpl-dev-portal/content/tutorials/manage-account-settings/send-a-multi-signed-transaction.md

 ## 6. Confirm transaction results

-Use the hash value from the response to the `submit_multisigned` command to look up the transaction using the [tx method][].
+Use the hash value from the response to the `submit_multisigned` command to look up the transaction using the [tx method](../../references/http-websocket-apis/public-api-methods/transaction-methods/tx.md).
 In particular, check that the `TransactionResult` is the string `tesSUCCESS`.

 On the live network, you must also confirm that the `validated` field is set to the boolean `true`.
 If the field is not `true`, you might need to wait longer for the consensus process to finish; or your transaction may be unable to be included in a ledger for some reason.